uoitsci/pi-labs/site/content/lab/ssdisplay1/index.md

 Write a program that does the following:

-* Write a function `writeDec` which outputs a decimal value [0,9999]
+* Write a function `writeDec` which outputs a decimal value.
     * Count from 0000 to 1000, in decimal, with no delay
-* Write a function `writeHex` which outputs a hexadecimal value [0,FFFF]
+* Write a function `writeHex` which outputs a hexadecimal value.
     * Count from 0000 to 1000, in hexadecimal, with no delay

+{{< message >}}
-Hint:  You can use // and % to extract a single digit from a number.
+You can use // and % to extract a single digit from a number.
 The following code demonstrates how to retrieve the $i$-th number (counted from 0, starting on the right) of the number in num:

 {{< highlight python >}}
 def get_digit(i, num):